How Soon Can You DNA Test a Baby After Birth?

 To prevent contamination, avoid touching the swab's tip with your own hand.

-Why Immediate Postnatal DNA Testing is Crucial
+Why Immediate Paternity DNA Testing is Crucial

 1. Time Limits for Contesting Paternity